73rhodes/node-python/README.md

 Example
 ---
-This example starts a python child process, reads stdin for python commands, pipes them through to the python shell and runs the callback method with the resulting python output.
-State is preserved in the python shell between calls.
+This example starts a python child process, reads stdin for python commands, pipes them through to the python shell and runs the callback method with the resulting output.
+State is preserved in the shell between calls.

     // ------
     // app.js